 Courses may be dropped or added with the consent of the academic advisor.
-Drop/Add Forms may be secured in the Office of the Registrar or the Center for Student Success.
+Drop/Add Forms may be secured in the Center for Advising, Records, and Enrollment Services.
 No student will be permitted to add a course or transfer from one section to another after the first week of the semester.
 Failure to attend class does not constitute an official withdrawal.
 Failure to withdraw officially by the deadline date will result in the grade of "F" for the course.